krisrowe/gcal-time-track-appsscript/README.md

 - **Automatic Time Tracking:** Reads your Google Calendar events and calculates the time spent.
 - **Keyword-Based Categorization:** Define your own project keywords in a Google Sheet to automatically categorize events.
-- **Smart Week Selection:** Automatically determines whether to report on the *current* week or the *previous* week based on the day you run it.
+- **Weekly Report Generation:** Generate reports for the current week or the previous week.
 - **Data Persistence:** Appends data to a "Time" tab in your sheet, automatically replacing any previous data for that week to prevent duplicates.
 - **Easy to Use:** Run the report from a custom "Time Tracking" menu directly within your Google Sheet.